bagubagu/apidoc/README.md

 ```

 When you're using our interactive API documentation, `access_token` is
-the value that you want to copy to the api_key input in the 'Authorize button'
+the value that you want to copy to the api_key input in the 'Authorize'
 before you do the 'try it out'.